antique picture frames

 The second consistent difference between Neoclassical and Empire antique frames is the finishing.
 Although the two styles made extensive use of gold leaf, the ladder tends to mix walnut surfaces and gold.
 So, apart from the structure, you would tell apart the two styles by the red walnut surfaces of the Empire frames.

 Empire art is an early 19th-century artistic movement.
 It started under Napoleon and lasted a couple of decades.
-Its influence disappeared around 1850 when new style trends took over the traditional ways of the art design.
+Its influence disappeared around 1850 when new style trends took over the traditional ways of art design.

 Check our gallery of Empire picture frames

 Since the 1850s, many art movements related to visual arts developed in Europe.
-We decided to bring all them together in this last section under the name of Eclecticism because they share one major intent: freedom.
+We decided to bring all of them together in this last section under the name of Eclecticism because they share one major intent: freedom.

 The Eclectic movements that influenced paintings and frames have been created under the logic of mixing ornaments and structures of the past.
 As a result, artists covered 600 hundred years of history of art, from Gothic to Empire, gathering elements to free art from rules.